 8. Clean the Glass

 So once the drying stage is complete, the only thing left to do, is clean the glass.
 Often you’ll be left with some streaks from the wash process, but these are easily removed by using a glass spray and waffle-weave microfiber towel.

-You should always use a waffle-weave microfiber towel, not a plush one or a terry cloth because these leave fibres on the glass that can be really annoying, and also streaks.
+You should always use a waffle-weave microfiber towel, not a plush, fluffy one because these leave fibres on the glass that can be really annoying.

 Use a glass cleaner designed for cars, because some standard glass cleaners can damage the tint on the windows.
 Personally, I use one that leaves a water repellent coating on the glass to improve visibility when driving.